 Python Language Server for the Language Server Protocol

-Python Language Server
+Python LSP Server

 The base language server requires Jedi to provide Completions, Definitions, Hover, References, Signature Help, and Symbols:

-pip install python-language-server
+pip install python-lsp-server

 If the respective dependencies are found, the following optional providers will be enabled: